learn-co-curriculum/dsc-linalg-mat-multiplication-codealong/README.md

 ```

-## Cross Product
+## Cross product

 From basic geometry, you know that a vector has magnitude (how long it is) and direction.
-Two vectors can be multiplied using the "Cross Product".
+Two vectors can be multiplied using the "cross product".
 The cross product or vector product is a binary operation on two vectors in three-dimensional space.
 The result is a vector which is perpendicular to the vectors being multiplied and normal to the plane containing them.

 <img src="images/new_cross.png" width="200">